cccnrc/riptw/README.md

-`riptw` is a very versatile R package that easily allows Inverse Probability of Treatment Weighting (IPTW) analysis on R
+`riptw` is an R package that easily allows Inverse Probability of Treatment Weighting (IPTW) analysis

 # Install riptw
 Installing `riptw` is as simple as: